Monmouth Town F.C.: Colours and crest

 The main colours for Monmouth Town F.C. are yellow and blue, which have been used throughout their recent history.

 The Monmouth Town F.C. crest is a large yellow crest with a blue circle and text.
 The top of the circle has the name of the club in English, "Monmouth Town Football Club".
 Prominently positioned in the middle is a picture of the Kingfisher and the numbers 19 and 30 on either side of the bird.
 The name of the club in Welsh, "Clwb Pêl-Droed Trefynwy", adorns the bottom of the circle.

-The Kingfisher Legend

-Some local folklore has it that in about 1936 there were extremely bad spring floods on the Monnow and Wye which effectively wiped out all of the Kingfisher nests along the rivers.
-Until then Monmouth had been a magnet for ornithologists from all over the country to see Britain's most beautiful bird in all its glory.
-Official government sources from the Department of Agriculture, Fisheries and Timber recorded their alarm at the plight of the Kingfisher population and a detailed study was carried out to assess the damage.
-Amazingly the only surviving pair of breeding Kingfishers were found nesting in a deflated football that had floated down the Monnow into the Wye and lodged itself with its laces in some branches overlooking the river.
-It was in the days before the Magic Marker so it could not be proven that the ball had been lost in a game at the Town's sportsground but it was deemed the obvious cause.
-And so ....one loose shot saved the entire Kingfisher population of the Wye and Monnow rivers.

 Stadiums

 Monmouth Town F.C. has spent over eight decades playing at Chippenham Sports Ground, located on Blestium Street in Monmouth.
 The current grandstand was originally sited at the Monmouth Racecourse on Vauxhall Fields and relocated in around 1920.

 In August 2014 The Club moved its first team to Pen Y Pound Stadium Abergavenny, to improve their chances of being able to take up any future promotion to the Welsh Premier League.

 In May 2015 The club aborted their stay at Abergavenny citing a breakdown in the relationship and returned to Monmouth.